 On the train ride back to Seattle, I finished reading a book that I borrowed from my friend Tim, called Modern Romance, by Aziz Ansari.
 I’m a fan of Aziz and shortly before I left Los Angeles, I had a lengthy discussion with Tim about dating in 2018 and how different it is living in the digital age.
 He let me borrow the book and I had been reading it the last couple of weeks.

 Aziz partnered with psychologists, researchers, and conducted many group interviews with people in their 20s and people in their 80s.
-I laughed out loud on many occasions reading the book and there are several things I found interesting.
-I highly recommend you read it, but in the meantime, here are some excerpts that I thought I’d share:
+I laughed out loud on many occasions reading the book and there are several things that I found interesting.
+I highly recommend you read it, but in the meantime, here are some points that I thought I’d share:

 - Throughout time, people got married out of necessity; for example, having children available to help on the farm.
 When Aziz talked with women in their 80s, they said they got married because it was the only way to get out of their parent’s house.
 It wasn’t acceptable for women to live on their own so at age 18-19 years old, they got married – only to discover that they were now controlled by their husbands.
 In today’s culture, women can and do live on our own all time.
 We have jobs and are successful in our own right.
 We no longer need to get married to move out of the house.
 I’m happy to be alive in a time when I can live on my own, that’s for sure.

 - The options we now have for partners has expanded from people living on our street or small town, to the entire world.
 This has really given us decision fatigue and too many options in most cases.
 We’ve gone from “I need to find a partner for necessity” to “I don’t need anyone, but I’d like someone.
-They should be my “soulmate””.
+They should be my “soulmate”.”
 We now look for partners who complete us in everything – which might not actually exist.
 I think that’s a pretty tall order to live up to.

 - The amount of cheating in marriages is astronomically high.
 Aziz stated that “According to the national representative survey data, in the United States 20 to 40 percent of heterosexual married men and 25 percent of heterosexual married women will have at least one extramarital affair during their lifetime”.
 It doesn’t make marriage very appealing.